How do I repair a work of art or family heirloom?

 Businesses and public agencies with offices open to the public are welcome to borrow works from the YAM’s Community Collection of contemporary regional art.
 To learn more about the guidelines for these loans or to learn more about what’s in the Community Collection, contact Registrar Kelly Everitt at firstname.lastname@example.org or 406-256-6804, x227.

 Scheduling a visit

 Scholars who wish to study portions of the museum’s permanent may submit a letter stating study objectives to Senior Curator Bob Durden, email@example.com or 406-256-6804, x230.
 Museum staff will consider requests and accommodate legitimate scholarly visits as staff time allows.

-Scholars wishing to view specific works in the collection at the YAM’s Visible Vault may make an appointment with Registrar Kelly Everitt at email@example.com or 406-256-6804, x227.
+Scholars wishing to view specific works in the collection at the YAM’s Visible Vault may make an appointment with Registrar Kelly Price at firstname.lastname@example.org or 406-256-6804, x227.